unixunion/py-solace-provision/README.md

-# pySolPro
+# py-solace-provision

-A automated self-generating command-line tool for Solace appliances.
-This tool scans the imported solace_semp_api and renders the Api into a command-line tool with some basic ability to create, update and delete Solace managed objects.
+An automated self-generating command-line tool for Solace appliances.
+This tool scans the imported `solace_semp_api` and renders the Api into a command-line tool with some basic ability to create, update and delete Solace managed objects.

 Example: